TBRD: TESLA Authenticated UAS Broadcast Remote ID: Implementation

 \section{Implementation}

-We implemented our design by leveraging the existing protocols defined by ASTM F3411-22a and the open-source code base OpenDroneID ~\cite{noauthor_open_nodate}.
-OpenDroneID is a C-based library that encodes/decodes OpenDroneID messages, which can be transmitted/received over a wireless interface, such as Wi-Fi.
+We implemented our design by leveraging the existing protocols defined by ASTM F3411-22a and the open-source code base OpenDroneID ~\cite{open_drone_id_open_2025}.
+OpenDroneID is a C-based library that encodes and decodes OpenDroneID messages, which can be transmitted/received over a wireless interface, such as Wi-Fi.
 To facilitate rapid prototyping and easier integration with existing simulation infrastructure, we implemented our system using Python.
 Our source code for a proof-of-concept implementation can be found \href{https://github.com/t-brd/tbrd}{here}.
 The implementation includes a mobile application, a Linux-based transmitter, receiver, and USS server.
-A more detailed description of our implementation can be found in the Appendix.

 The ASTM standard offers four broadcast transport mechanisms for broadcast Remote ID, primarily driven by the available payload capacity.
 Those options are Bluetooth Legacy (4.x), Bluetooth 5.x Long Range, Wi-Fi Neighbor Awareness Network (NAN), and Wi-Fi Beacon (vendor-specific information element in the SSID beacon frame).
 We choose to implement broadcast via Wi-Fi Beacon.
-As discussed in the previous section \ref{Analysis}, special attention must be paid to selecting a wireless broadcast transport mechanism when utilizing TESLA authentication.
+Special attention must be paid to selecting a wireless broadcast transport mechanism when utilizing TESLA authentication.
 Wi-Fi beacons allowed for a key interval large enough to comply with ASTM F3411-22a and maintain security guarantees of the TESLA protocol.
-We have initially validated that our system does comply with ASTM F3411-22a utilizing the open source OpenDroneID Android application ~\cite{noauthor_opendroneidreceiver-android_2025}.
+We have validated that our system does comply with ASTM F3411-22a utilizing the open source OpenDroneID Android application ~\cite{open_drone_id_opendroneidreceiver-android_2025}.
 Figure \ref{fig:OpenDroneID_App} shows our TBRD WiFi broadcast successfully received and parsed by the application, demonstrating compatibility with the standard.